By Jamie Gardam

 Other regional delicacies we tried involve hot chicken where HOT is the key word as a mild over there would be the same as a hot in the wonderful chain restaurant where Brits go to be cheeky!
 Beer cheese is like a sauce sent down from heaven and the pretzels are divine as are the wonderful breakfast concept of biscuits and gravy (neither the same substance as we would refer to those words) which are like scones covered in a sweet meaty sauce also Tater Tots are another thing that are gorgeous beyond belief.
 However they do some strange things like chips are what we would call crisps and often serve them with a burger and their bacon is not like we are used to, it is not really a great hangover remedy like back home (too hard, too sweet and too thin).

-Ah hangovers which as I’m sure you can imagine we may have suffered one of two whilst we were out there, come from a cocktail of light beer like Bud Light, Miller Light or Michelob Ultra (big fan of this, needs to be more available in the UK) accompanied by the most crazy thing you see at first glance: Free Pour Spirit’s!
+Ah hangovers which as I’m sure you can imagine we may have suffered one of two whilst we were out there, come from a cocktail of light beer like Bud Light, Miller Light or Michelob Ultra (big fan of this, needs to be more available in the UK) which doesn’t really do much damage during the daytime accompanied by the most crazy thing you see at first glance: Free Pour Spirit’s!
 They don’t measure the liquor they just pour straight in at the same time as your mixer so if you have been tipping your bartenders well they can be really strong.

 The most important liquid however very quickly becomes said in an American accent and the way they pronounce it, because asking for water (see spelt W A T E R) gets you some blank looks so you have to sell out and say it “Warda” and trust me you need to drink a lot of it.
 The heat is intense coming from our mild little island so you quickly see where the word redneck comes from but getting hot and sweaty on rooftop bars becomes quite normal to you!
 London needs to do a better effort with rooftops as I really like them but I equally really appreciated air con which everywhere has inside and the rooftops often have mist fans to help keep you cool in the sun.